Osose Oboh

 Did you have to change any of your study habits?

-I already realized that I was an active learner and needed to draw/talk things out.
+I already realized that I was an active learner and needed to draw and talk things out.
 In medical school, there is a huge amount of information, and I realized I didn’t have time to draw everything out, so I had to figure out more efficient ways to synthesize the information.
 I found that videos really helped me understand information since my curriculum did not really have any lectures.
 I also realized the importance of having a small study group of people you can be vulnerable with.
 It was so helpful to work through practice questions with my group because we would teach each other and learn from the combined knowledge in the room.
-It gave me accountability partners to get through the tough times while also giving me the space to teach important concepts that we needed to understand.
+It gave me accountability partners to get through the tough times, while also giving me the space to teach important concepts that we needed to understand.

-Please describe your participation in extra-curricular activities, volunteer work, research, or study-abroad opportunities during medical school or residency.
+Please describe your participation in extracurricular activities, volunteer work, research, or study abroad opportunities during medical school or residency.

 I love to travel.
 I’ve been to 39 countries to date!
-So far in medical school, I have been able to do some volunteer work in Cuba, research and health fairs in Ecuador, and hopefully I will do a clerkship or two abroad during my fourth year.
-I participated in three research projects and I am currently working on getting published, which is exciting for me.
+So far, in medical school, I have been able to do some volunteer work in Cuba, research and health fairs in Ecuador, and hopefully I will do a clerkship or two abroad during my fourth year.
+I participated in three research projects, and I am currently working on getting published, which is exciting for me.
 I have only been able to present at various conferences, so working towards a publication is a big deal for me.

-I was the president of student council the first year of medical school, an executive board member for Physician’s for Social Awareness and the Student National Medical Association (SNMA).
+I was the president of student council the first year of medical school, an executive board member for Physician’s for Social Awareness as well as the Student National Medical Association (SNMA).
 I sit on the Dean’s Student Advisory Council and the Council for Diversity Education with other students and faculty in my institution.
 I am the 2021 rep to the Organization of Student Representatives to the AAMC.
 I am also happy to be the National President Elect of the Student National Medical Association and will be taking the role of National President in April 2020!

 I have continued to work as a photographer as well to help with the cost of being an out-of-state student and to allow me to travel on breaks.